Menu

 Large Grant Program

-The program allows IU Southeast faculty to apply for up to $5000 in funding to support research or creative work.
+The program allows IU Southeast faculty to apply for up to $5,000 in funding to support research or creative work.
 Only tenured and tenure-track faculty are eligible.
 Preference will be given to proposals that seem likely to result in external funding or increase the number of students participating in research and creative activity.
 Applications may take the form of requests for equipment, for matching funds, for large-scale survey studies, or for reassigned time from teaching to provide sufficient time complete an application for external funds.
 Applications for large grants will be reviewed by the IU Southeast Research & Grants Committee.
-The Chancellor will send in the names of all applicants and abstracts of those applications recommended by the Research & Grant Committee and Dean for Research to the VP for Research.
+Grant applications follow general internal grant guidelines.

 Mentor Partnership Program

-Quick-Response Mini-Grants(revised 10/13): These funds are available to pay minimal costs associated with research/creative work, the publication or presentation of such work or for the preparation of proposals for the funding of such work.
-The maximum award is $75.00.
+Quick Response Mini-Grants: These funds are available to pay minimal costs associated with research/creative work, the publication or presentation of such work or for the preparation of proposals for the funding of such work.
+The maximum award is $75.
 These funds are not available for annually renewable items such as memberships or software purchases.
-Larger or multiple requests should be submitted as a Grant-in Aid.
-All IUS faculty are eligible.
+Larger or multiple requests should be submitted as a Grant in Aid of Research.
+All full-time and part-time IUS faculty are eligible.
 Submit a memo detailing the request to the Dean for Research.

-The purpose of this fund is to provide $10,000 to facilitate research and creative activity for new tenure-track faculty and to assist in their efforts to procure external funding and to recruit student assistants.
-Proposals must include a detailed budget, current curriculum vitae, and two letters of support, one letter of support must come from the school dean.
-The IU Southeast Research & Grants committee will review the Applications for Research Support and make recommendations to the Dean for Research, who will make recommendations to the chancellor.
-The chancellor will make the final decision in consultation with the Vice President for Research or his designee.
-In the event that there are no new tenure-track faculty members or no fundable applications, the funds will be added to the Large Grant Program funding available to all tenured or tenure-track faculty members.
+The purpose of this fund is to provide up to $10,000 to facilitate research and creative activity for faculty in the first year of a tenure-track position at IU Southeast.
+Funds are intended to assist faculty efforts to procure external funding and to recruit student assistants.
+Proposals must include a detailed budget, current curriculum vitae, and two letters of support.
+One letter of support must come from the school dean.
+The IU Southeast Research & Grants committee will review applications.
+In the event there are no fundable applications, available funds will be added to the Large Grant Program funding available to all tenured or tenure-track faculty members.

 Regional Research/Creativity Initiative